Gertrude the Great: Iconography

-Images of Gertrude often show her gazing up to heaven, clothed as a nun with the ample sleeves typical of the choir habit.
-In the Baroque period it became a widespread artistic practice for the habit to be clearly depicted as that of a Benedictine, though this detail is not historically certain.
-At times she is also shown as an abbess, carrying a copy of the Rule of St Benedict in one hand and often also a crosier in the other hand.
-This latter detail is certainly mistaken and arose from confusing Gertrude the Great with Gertrude of Hackeborn, the abbess of St Mary at Helfta.
-Other artistic attributes distinguishing images of Gertrude are commonly a cross held in her hand and on occasion a heart in the other.
-Sometimes the heart is displayed on her breast, surrounded by golden rays, and containing within it either a cross, or an image of the Sacred Heart of Jesus or a small figure of the Child Jesus.
+Images of Gertrude show her clothed as a nun with the ample sleeves typical of the cowl.
+In the Baroque period she was depicted wearing a Benedictine habit, though this detail is not historically certain.
+At times she is also shown as an abbess, carrying a copy of the Rule of St. Benedict in one hand and a crosier in the other.
+She was not, however, an abbess.
+Other attributes are a cross held in hand, an image of the Sacred Heart of Jesus, and a small figure of the Child Jesus.

 Patronage

 Numerous authors mention that in compliance with a petition from King Philip IV of Spain she was declared Patroness of the West Indies in 1609.
-She was made patron saint of the American cities Puebla de los Ángeles in New Spain (1747).
 In Peru her feast is celebrated with great festivity.
-In New Mexico the town Santa Gertrudis de lo de Mora was built in her honor and bears her name.
+In New Mexico, USA the town Santa Gertrudis de lo de Mora was built in her honor and bears her name.